sfreagin/sfreagin/README.md

 My education background is **Applied Math** and **Physics**, including quantum and statistical mechanics (shout-out to the Boltzmann Brains).
 I also have professional experience in HR and Executive & Equity Compensation roles.

-I'm relatively new to GitHub and still building a portfolio of interesting projects.
+I'm hoping to fill my portfolio with interesting projects.
 Please have a look around!